grafana/writers-toolkit/docs/sources/contribute-documentation/_index.md

 ## Review your changes

-Prior to pushing your changes to Github, you can view a local build of the documentation so that you can review your work.
+Prior to pushing your changes to GitHub, you can view a local build of the documentation so that you can review your work.
 For more information on using Git, refer to [Using Git]({{< relref "../write/tooling-and-workflows#using-git" >}}).

 **To view a local build:**